-An extremist Dwarven grag, or wise-man, who is the Big Bad of Thud! and Raising Steam.
+An extremist Dwarven grag, or wise-man, who is the Big Bad

 - And Your Little Dog, Too!: Sends men to Vimes' house to kill his wife and son as an extremely ill-thought out attempt to dissuade Vimes from pursuing him.

 - Bad Boss:

 - To poor, poor Helmclever.
 And to the miners who found the Cube under Empirical Crescent, who Ardent and Hamcrusher had murdered by dark guards so they couldn't speak about what they found.

 - In Steam, he punishes anyone who tries to flee with death, and couldn't give a damn about the lives of the dwarfs he radicalises and persuades to launch suicide attacks.

 - "Common Knowledge": He's skilled at the in-universe form via "everybody knows" and "stands to reason".
 He uses it to poison others' opinions and spread his philosophy.

 - Dragon-in-Chief: In Thud!, he technically serves Grag Hamcrusher and the other more venerable grags who accompanied him to Ankh-Morpork to find the Cube of Koom Valley, but it's pretty clear he exerts a lot of power over them instead and is the one truly leading the expedition after Hamcrusher's death.
 He was also pretty quick to establish himself after Hamcrusher bought the farm.